shprink/conferences/2017/from-redux-to-ngrxstore/slides/redux.md

     <h3>Unidirectional data flow with Redux</h3>
     <img src="./img/redux_diagram_2.png" width="100%" class="img-plain"/>
     <aside class="notes">
+        <b>We can summurize the </b>
         <ol>
-            <li>First the Components subscribe to the store</li>
+            <li>First the Components subscribe to the store to get the state</li>
             <li>then the Components can dispatch actions</li>
-            <li>The reducers will receive those actions, apply the changes, and return a new state</li>
+            <li>The reducers will receive those actions, apply the changes, and return a new state to the store</li>
             <li>The Store then notify the components with this new state</li>
             <li>... and so on, and so forth</li>
         </ol>